prakh0/prakh0.github.io/content/posts/test.md

 When most people think of **binary search**, they imagine searching for an element in a sorted array.
 Simple, efficient, and classic.
 But what if I told you that binary search is capable of solving much more than just search problems?

 In this blog, we’ll explore how binary search can be extended to solve optimization problems using a powerful idea called **monotonic functions**.
-This is known as **binary search on the answer**—and it's one of the most underrated problem-solving techniques.
+This is known as **binary search on the answer** and it's one of the most underrated problemsolving techniques.

 ---